 Convert insights into updated automation rules

-Industry analysis shows continuous measurement with automation reduces manual intervention and improves time-to-insight.
+> Some industry analyses suggest that continuous measurement with automation may reduce manual intervention and improve time-to-insight.

 Automated reporting setup tips: push daily summaries to Slack, use scheduled CSV exports for BI tools, and store decision logs for every automated rule change.
 Tools like an AI-powered content pipeline can handle the repetitive orchestration while the team focuses on hypothesis-driven changes.
 When measurement and automation are aligned, decisions move from opinion to evidence, freeing teams to scale creative experimentation.